October 12, 2022

 GAMBLING WITH A BED

-When I wandered back to the Camino again, a delightful new sight unfolded ahead of me.
-The morning’s route wound through boulders and hills of the Miraz Area de Recreativo, which was a bit like a state park or designated wilderness area.
+When I wandered back to the Camino, a delightful new sight unfolded ahead of me.
+The morning’s route wound through the boulders and hills of the Miraz Area de Recreativo, which was akin to a state park or designated wilderness area.

 Heavy clouds still hung low in the sky, but you could see the sun trying its best to break through in small openings here and there as I walked past this unique scenery.